entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > Daeschler *et al*.
 (2006), Character 34 (in part); Swartz (2012), Character 86 (in part); Zhu *et al*.
 (2017), Character 6; Cloutier *et al*.
 (2020), Character 6; Simões and Pierce (2021), Character 4; Clement *et al*.
 (2021), Character 6; Lu *et al*.
 (2012), Character 5; Long *et al*.
 (2006), Character 40 (in part); Choo *et al*.
 (2024), Character 6

 > - The code (3) paired E bones is added in Lu *et al*.
 (2012)
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 7. Number of nasals: more than two (0); two (1); one (2)

 > *ordered*; Daeschler *et al*.
 (2006), Character 35, Swartz (2012), Character 83, Zhu *et al*.
 (2017), Character 7 (in part); Cloutier *et al*.
 (2020), Character 7; Simões and Pierce (2021), Character 5; Clement *et al*.
 (2021), Character 7; Lu *et al*.
 (2012), Character 6; Long *et al*.
 (2006), Character 41; Choo *et al*.
 (2024), Character 7
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 8. Position of anterior nostril: facial (0); edge of mouth (1)

 > Swartz (2012), Character 91; Zhu *et al*.
 (2017), Character 8; Cloutier *et al*.
 (2020), Character 8; Simões and Pierce (2021), Character 6; Clement *et al*.
 (2021), Character 8; Choo *et al*.
 (2024), Character 8
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 9. Dermintermedial process: absent (0); present (1)